MANMEET75/TopWorldNews24x7-WEB-APPLICATION/README.md

 ```bash
   nodemon app.js
 ```
-5. Open a browser and type "localhost:3000" to access the application.
+5. Open a browser and type "localhost:3000" to use the application.

+To check the latest news for different countries, you can use Google to find the correct country code.
+This will ensure that you receive accurate news updates for the selected country.